 - Coconut milk.
 Coconut milk is high in fiber and low in calories.

 As a side note, most juices still contain sugar and should be consumed freshly pressed and in moderation.
+Start with this idea if you can’t stick to your diet right now.

-Staying motivated to stick to your diet
+Staying motivated so you’ll know how to stick to your diet

 When you’re trying to lose weight, it’s easy to go overboard.
 You start exercising more, cutting back on junk food, and consuming fewer calories.
 But, as with any diet, when you try to drastically change everything at once, you run the risk of falling off the wagon.

 To conclude, there are so many diets out there.
 Some of them work, but most don’t.
+There are a lot of ways to find motivation to stick to your diet.

 Imagine an alternative to restrictive dieting.